Phylogenetic latent space models for network data: Posterior Computation and Inference

-In order to sample from the full-conditional of $\Upsilon$, we adapt strategies available in the literature~on Bayesian phylogenetic trees \citep[e.g.,][]{kelly2023lagged,chen2014bayesian} treating the sampled feature vectors $\bZ^{(1)}, \ldots, \bZ^{(M)}$ as the observed traits.
-More specifically, we rely on Metropolis--Hastings updates based on five symmetric moves that ensure ergodicity of the chains in the tree space.
-These moves~are: \begin{itemize} \item \textit{Tips interchange}: for each leaf node randomly select another leaf and swap them; \item \textit{Subtree exchange}: randomly select two subtrees and swap them; \item \textit{Tree-node age move}: randomly select an internal node and shift its age, corresponding~to~the~expansion or contraction of the branches connecting the selected node, its parent in the tree and the child nodes, keeping unchanged the total height of the tree; \item \textit{Subtree pruning and regrafting (\textsc{spr})}: randomly select a subtree, prune it and re-attach~the~resulting subtree to another suitable position in the tree; \item \textit{Local-\textsc{spr}}: \textsc{spr} move with the restriction of regrafting in any suitable branch of the subtree~rooted at the parent node of the pruned subtree. \end{itemize}
+In order to sample from the full-conditional of $\Upsilon$, we adapt strategies available in the literature on Bayesian phylogenetic trees \citep[e.g.,][]{kelly2023lagged,chen2014bayesian} treating the sampled features $\bZ^{(1)}, \ldots, \bZ^{(M)}$ as observed traits.
+We rely, in particular, on Metropolis--Hastings~updates based on five symmetric moves that ensure ergodicity of the chains in the tree space:

+\begin{itemize} \item \texttt{Tips interchange}: for each leaf node randomly select another leaf and swap them; \item \texttt{Subtree exchange}: randomly select two disjoint subtrees and swap them; \item \texttt{Tree-node age move}: randomly select an internal node and shift its age, corresponding~to~the~expansion or contraction of the branches connecting the selected node, its parent in the tree and~the child nodes, keeping unchanged the total height of the tree; \item \texttt{Subtree pruning and regrafting (\textsc{spr})}: randomly select a subtree, prune it and re-attach~the resulting subtree to another suitable position in the tree; \item \texttt{Local-\textsc{spr}}: \textsc{spr} move with the restriction of regrafting in any suitable branch of the subtree~rooted at the parent node of the pruned subtree. \end{itemize}

-To enhance mixing and convergence, we follow recommended practice in Bayesian phylogenetics and implement all the above moves for a pre-specified number of times in each step~of~the~Gibbs routine, while checking that the proposed move does not violate the ultrametric property of the resulting tree.
+To enhance mixing and convergence, we follow recommended practice in Bayesian phylogenetics and implement all the above moves for a pre-specified number of times in each step~of~the~Gibbs~routine, while checking that the proposed move does not violate the ultrametric property.

 Finally, given the sample of the tree $\Upsilon$, the associated prior hyperparameter $b$ is drawn~via~a~random walk Metropolis--Hastings update from the full conditional

 where $\pi_{\textsc{bdt}}(\Upsilon; b,0)$ denotes the density of a birth and death process with rates $b$ and $0$ computed at the tree $\Upsilon$.
 In this case we propose $\log b$ again from a Gaussian.